Deadline to Move Out After Foreclosure Auction in Virginia

 Key Insights

-- After a foreclosure auction in Virginia, a moving timeline is often provided, with formal notice typically given at least five business days before the effective or termination date of tenancy.
+• After a Virginia foreclosure auction, a moving timeline is usually given, and formal notice is usually given at least five working days before the start date of the lease or the date it ends.